Marcus Danielson: Early career

-Danielson played for the fourth tier football club IFK Eskilstuna until he successfully trialled for top tier club Helsingborgs IF in the summer of 2007.
+Danielson played for the fourth tier football club IFK Eskilstuna until he successfully trialed for top tier club Helsingborgs IF in the summer of 2007.
 At Helsingborgs IF he struggled to break into the first team and the club allowed him a free transfer to third tier club Västerås SK on 27 July 2009.

 Västerås SK

 Danielson gained considerably more playing time at Västerås SK and by the 2010 league season he was integral part of the team that won the division title and promotion into the Superettan.
 The club struggled in the second tier and at the end of the 2011 league season they were relegated.
-While at Västerås, Danielson played center back alongside his future Sweden international team mate Victor Nilsson Lindelöf.
+While at Västerås, Danielson played center back alongside his future Sweden international teammate Victor Nilsson Lindelöf.

 GIF Sundsvall

 On 8 February 2012, Danielson transferred to newly promoted top tier club GIF Sundsvall for the start of the 2012 Allsvenskan.
 He made his league debut on 31 March 2012 in a 1–0 defeat to Kalmar FF.
 The club were relegated at the end of the season after losing a relegation play-off to Halmstads BK.
 Danielson remained at the club, which finished runners-up in the 2014 Superettan and were promoted back into Allsvenskan.